Momentum-Free/sledgehammer-bot-docs/docs/intro.md

 ## 🗺️ Translate for Us

 If you want to have a specific supported language in Sledgehammer, you can create an pull request with your language on the **[Github repo](https://github.com/Momentum-Free/sledgehammer-bot-translations)**.
-As soon as possible, we'll add your language to the bot.
+We'll add your language to the bot as soon as possible.
 We appreciate any kind of  help that you can provide to us.

 ## 💡 Making Suggestions